aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

   self-driving vehicles.
 title: Customizing the Autonomous Vehicle Ride Experience
 duration: February 2020 - May 2020 (3 months)
-roles: Product Designer, Design Researcher
+roles: Product designer, Design researcher
 projectabout: With the imminent rise of autonomous vehicles, how can we help skeptics embrace this new mode of transportation?
 ---